Member and Advisory Services

-As Regional Consultant for the Asia Pacific, Michelle regularly advises multinationals and SMEs on anti-bribery compliance solutions and other regulatory matters, utilizing her extensive experience in government service, corporate law, & litigation.
+As Regional Consultant for the Asia Pacific, Michelle regularly advises multinationals and SMEs on anti-bribery compliance solutions and other regulatory matters, utilizing her extensive experience in government service, corporate law and litigation.
 Prior to joining TRACE, Michelle was the General Counsel of the Araneta Group of Companies, a diverse group of corporations anchored on food, leisure, real estate and property development.
-She also worked at the Romulo Law Office, specializing in compliance issues, domestic and international arbitration, cross-border transactions, capital markets, and commercial litigation.
-She served briefly at the Philippines’ executive and judicial departments, and was Chief of Staff at a high profile congressional campaign, giving her unique insight into corruption challenges in the region.
+She also worked at the Romulo Law Office, specializing in compliance issues, domestic and international arbitration, cross-border transactions, capital markets and commercial litigation.
+She served briefly at the Philippines’ executive and judicial departments, and was Chief of Staff at a high-profile congressional campaign, giving her unique insight into corruption challenges in the region.

 Business Development Manager, Latin America